Roller Coaster Factory

-When I was a kid, I had this deep obsession with wanting to get a roller coaster video game.
-The object of my affection was Ultimate Ride, which looked incredible and extensive for its time.
-The demo took a full day to download on my dial-up connection, but in spite of my fervency, my old desktop computer didn’t meet the system requirements.
+At age 12, I had this deep obsession with wanting to get a roller coaster video game.
+The object of my affection was Ultimate Ride because of a glowing write-up in some computer magazine that made it look incredible and extensive for its time.
+There was no theme park administration involved, just building roller coasters, which was perfect for me.
+The demo took a full day to download on my dial-up connection, but in spite of my enthusiasm, my old desktop computer didn’t meet the system requirements.

-Once you finish testing your coaster, you’re arbitrarily scored for the ride’s “thrill” and overall quality with no indication of how you earned it.
+Once you finish testing your coaster, you’re arbitrarily scored for the ride’s “thrill level” and overall quality with no indication of how you earned it.
 I guess you’d be able to compete against other people to make higher-rated coasters, but without any interesting restrictions or track pieces, that just means making long, dense rides.
-At least there’s a few options to tweak, such as activating night mode, which replaces the sky with a rickety plane of stars and makes everything darker.

 That’s all there is to say.
 There isn’t much here.

 Without comparing it against another roller coaster game, you can still tell the difference.
 There’s no joy or spirit.
 That’s the distinction of something hollow.
 It feels like an obligation, like a generic store-brand product.
 It was published by a company called ValuSoft, a name implying Roller Coaster Factory was meant to be done on the cheap.
 I say cheap not to mean thrifty, small in scope, or working with a tiny budget, but indifferently crappy.
 It is the minimum roller coaster game, missing a sense of purpose except to be sold at Office Max.

 Pantera Entertainment, the creators of Roller Coaster Factory, may have just done what they could under constraints.
 They did improve over time.
 The company’s later, similar roller coaster games like Roller Coaster Factory 2 and Hyper Rails actually seem to have fun with the idea.
 They have a little more life to them.
 But the original Roller Coaster Factory became their best-selling game, shipping 150,000 copies.
 So, mission accomplished.